-To begin, each are said to depict the Face of the living Christ on a sheer veil or cloth–a human face of a man who has suffered, with traces of wounds, bruises, and swelling visible.
+To begin, each are said to depict the Face of the living Christ on a sheer veil or cloth–a human face of a man who has suffered, with traces of wounds, bruises, and swelling visible, especially on the left cheek.
 His wavy hair is long and parted with a small, short lock of curls at the center.
 His beard is sparse as though torn, and divided in two.
 His open eyes are peaceful and looking slightly to one side.
 His mouth is partially opened.
 The images each were reported to have been miraculous not only in appearance, but also as an instrument of healing.

 The history of the Camulia overlaps with another historical narrative, also originating in Turkey, of an image of the Face of Christ–The Mandylion of Edessa– which will be continued in the next post, “Four Stories – One Face, Part 2.”

 “It is Your continual desire to associate Yourself with Your creatures…How can I better satisfy Your desire than by keeping myself simply and lovingly turned towards You, so that You can reflect Your own image in me, as the sun is reflected through pure crystal? …We will be glorified in the measure in which we will have been conformed to the image of His divine Son.
 So, let us contemplate this adored Image, let us remain unceasingly under it’s radiance so that it may imprint itself on us.”